input-output-hk/cardano-tutorials/pioneers-testnet/pioneers-exercise-2.md

 ### Exercises

 In this excercise we will be following steps from [Creating a Simple Transaction tutorial](https://github.com/input-output-hk/cardano-tutorials/blob/master/node-setup/tx.md)

+You will need to give the correct Testnet Magic Id for the Testnet, as supplied by IOHK in the Genesis file (e.g. 42).

 1. If you are not on the correct version of the node, then some of these commands may not work.
    It may be frustrating to stop and restart a working system, but it is better than discovering that